thanhleesenpai/trello-api/README.md

 ## ⚙️ Features

-✅ Board, list, and card creation (like Trello)
+✅ List, and card creation (like Trello)
 ✅ Drag & Drop with real-time UI updates
 ✅ User authentication with JWT
 ✅ Token refresh mechanism